 2011 Past President’s Award

 Dr. Hammett-Stabler is a professor in the department of pathology and laboratory medicine at the University of North Carolina in Chapel Hill, where she also serves as the director of the McLendon Clinical Laboratories Core Laboratory.
 She teaches a variety of students, including clinical laboratory science undergraduates; graduate, dental, and medical students; residents; and fellows.
 Under her leadership, the Association experienced another successful year, despite difficult economic conditions.
-The AACC took a prominent role in the Clinical Laboratory Coalition, an alliance of associations that represented the point of view of laboratory professionals during the health-care reform debate that led to passage of the Patient Protection and Affordable Care Act; the laboratory community was able to make its voice heard, for example, helping prevent the establishment of a Medicare co-pay that could have significantly increased laboratories’ administrative burden.
-The Board of Directors re-examined the AACC’s ethical guidelines, and revamped the awards program so that it is now supported by a new dedicated fund that combines corporate contributions for the overall program and avoids any hint of conflict of interest.
-The AACC continued to expand its presence in the electronic world, increasing its social networking and electronic publishing efforts and adding new online certificate programs related to statistical methods and laboratory information systems.
+The the Association for Diagnostics & Laboratory Medicine (formerly AACC) took a prominent role in the Clinical Laboratory Coalition, an alliance of associations that represented the point of view of laboratory professionals during the health-care reform debate that led to passage of the Patient Protection and Affordable Care Act; the laboratory community was able to make its voice heard, for example, helping prevent the establishment of a Medicare co-pay that could have significantly increased laboratories’ administrative burden.
+The Board of Directors re-examined the the Association for Diagnostics & Laboratory Medicine’s (ADLM) ethical guidelines, and revamped the awards program so that it is now supported by a new dedicated fund that combines corporate contributions for the overall program and avoids any hint of conflict of interest.
+The ADLM continued to expand its presence in the electronic world, increasing its social networking and electronic publishing efforts and adding new online certificate programs related to statistical methods and laboratory information systems.
 The Association continued to raise its national profile, working with additional health-care organizations in the development of evidence-based guidelines.
-Internationally, the AACC spearheaded a global conference to increase cross-border cooperation in the standardization of clinical laboratory testing.
+Internationally, the ADLM spearheaded a global conference to increase cross-border cooperation in the standardization of clinical laboratory testing.

 2006 Award for Outstanding Contributions in Education